canonical/launchpad-manual/docs/user/how-to/packaging/build-charms-in-launchpad.rst

 .. meta::
-   :description: Quick guide to building charms in Launchpad
+   :description: Quick guide to building charms in Launchpad.

 .. _build-charms-in-launchpad: